KaueTTS/KaueTTS/README.md

    <img width="380px" height="320px" align="left" alt="GIF" src="https://media.tenor.com/I3RjM4xQO0kAAAAi/monitors-typing.gif">

-   <h3 align="center">Goals for the next 5 years (2023 - 2028)</h3>
+   <h3 align="center">Goals for the next 4 years (2026 - 2030)</h3>

    ```
-   🖌️ | Complete Front-End Development studies.
+   🧠 | Complete the Bachelor's degree in Software Engineering.

-   🧠 | Successfully complete the Faculty of Software Engineering.
+   🌟 | Sharing the knowledge and experiences I have gained throughout my journey as a developer.

-   🌟 | Share my knowledge and experiences acquired on this journey as a developer.
+   🌎 | Achieve fluency in English to pursue global opportunities.

-   📖 | Enter the job market as a developer.
+   🚀 | Develop products and projects that solve real-world problems.

-   🌎 | Have intermediate/advanced English.
+   ☁️ | Deepen knowledge in Cloud Computing and Distributed Systems.

-   🤖 | Build a mega project using Frontend, Backend, API and Bank.
+   🏗️ | Continuously evolve in Software Architecture and System Design.
    ```

 </div>